 Many people believe that carrying a balance will help them build credit or up their chances of getting approved for a credit card.
-People think that if they pay interest then the bank is making money off them (that part is true!)
-So if the banks are making money, then their pockets are like a gold rush for the banks, causing all of them to come running and approve him for credit cards.
+People think that if they pay interest then the bank is making money off them (that part is true!).
+So if the banks are making money, then their pockets are like a gold rush for the banks, causing all of them to come running and approve them for credit cards.
 Therefore, even if these people can afford to pay more than the minimum payment due on their credit card bill, they will still go ahead and pay only the minimum amount due, thinking (falsely) that this is helping them build credit.

 A Myth on Fire

 4. Credit Mix -10%

 5. New Credit -10%